bjascob/PythonDataServe/README.md

 The library also contains a DataContainer utility class to encapsulate pickling, gzipping, loading and saving functionality.
 This simplifies some common data operations.

-The only external requirement is the commonly used "requests" library and its sub-dependencies.

 ## Documentation
 For the latest documentation, see **[ReadTheDocs](https://pythondataserve.readthedocs.io/en/latest/)**.
 Alternatively, you can view the markup files directly in the __*docs*__ folder of this project.